wubw/BinweiBlog/2019/machine_learning_basic.rst

 * Locally-Linear embedding (LLE)
 * t-distributed stochastic neighbor embedding (t-SNE)

+In machine learning, kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM).
+The general task of pattern analysis is to find and study general types of relations (for example clusters, rankings, principal components, correlations, classifications) in datasets.
+In its simplest form, the kernel trick means transforming data into another dimension that has a clear dividing margin between classes of data.
+For many algorithms that solve these tasks, the data in raw representation have to be explicitly transformed into feature vector representations via a user-specified feature map: in contrast, kernel methods require only a user-specified kernel, i.e., a similarity function over pairs of data points in raw representation.

-simplify the data without losing too much information One way to do this is to merge several correlated features into one => feature extraction
+To simplify the data without losing too much information, one way to do this is to merge several correlated features into one => feature extraction

-线性判别分析（Linear Discriminant Analysis)
+Linear Discriminant Analysis: characterizes or separates two or more classes of objects or events.
+The resulting combination may be used as a linear classifier, or more commonly, for dimensionality reduction before later classification.

 Association rule learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Apriori
+Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
+It is intended to identify strong rules discovered in databases using some measures of interestingness.
+This rule-based approach also generates new rules as it analyzes more data.
+The ultimate goal, assuming a large enough dataset, is to help a machine mimic the human brain’s feature extraction and abstract association capabilities from new uncategorized data.

+* Apriori: It proceeds by identifying the frequent individual items in the database and extending them to larger and larger item sets as long as those item sets appear sufficiently often in the database.
 * Eclat

-Unsupervised learning is also used on Anomaly detection use cases. distributed Gaussian正则分布
+Unsupervised learning is also used on Anomaly detection use cases, e.g. distributed Gaussian.

-Semisupervised learning
+Semi-supervised learning
 ------------------------------

+Semi-supervised learning is a class of machine learning tasks and techniques that also make use of unlabeled data for training – typically a small amount of labeled data with a large amount of unlabeled data.

+Deep belief networks (DBN)：
-deep belief networks (DBN) based on unsupervised components called restricted Boltzmann machines(RBMs)
+Based on unsupervised components called restricted Boltzmann machines(RBMs).
+Deep belief network (DBN) is a generative graphical model, or alternatively a class of deep neural network, composed of multiple layers of latent variables ("hidden units"), with connections between the layers but not between units within each layer.

 Reinforcement learning
 -----------------------------

+Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.

-agent can observe the environment, select and perform actions and get rewards in return.
+Agent can observe the environment, select and perform actions and get rewards in return.
-It must then learn by itself what is the best strategy, called a policy to get the most reward over time
+It must then learn by itself what is the best strategy, called a policy to get the most reward over time.

 Other algorithms
 -------------------